pynt-io/pynt/postman-integration/README.md

 1. Enter https://www.postman.com/pynt-io/workspace/pynt
 2. From 'Pynt' collection menu, choose 'Create a fork' to fork 'Pynt' collection to your Workspace.
 ![image](https://user-images.githubusercontent.com/107360829/185942430-3a06263b-6ddc-4748-89e6-01444d3fa7fb.png)
-3. Open your workspace from Postman desktop app.
+3. Open your workspace from the Postman desktop app.
 4. Download and run Pynt docker by executing the following command via cmd

 Windows cmd or Mac terminal: